pktuser/minerset/README.md

 # minerset

+For reasons still unknown, the a single bad pool can drop your entire mining to zero, killing your PKT rewards.
+This script prevents that issue

+Builds your mining command based on personal preferences in the order described by pkt.cash developers.
+Set the miner to auto reset on a timer to avoid dropoffs where goodrates go to 0% and PKT rewards drop to 0.

+A single pool dropping off can drag your entire mining rig down to zero.
+Quick fix is a rapid reset - this

 Early in 2022 I found that after letting the miner run long periods of time I would see my rewards suddnely drop to 0.
 I check the miner and find CPU at 100% but goodrates at 0%.
 The quick fix was to simply stop and restart the miner.
 I set up a simple shell script to automatically restart the miner for me.
 This eliminated those drop-offs where rewards dropped to 0 while miner kept running.

 minerset.sh is a more polished version of this script which allows miner operator to customize the mining command prior to running it so it's a bit more universal and user-friendly.
 By using this script on all of your miners you can easily ensure that you're using the same settings which has shown to improve results from the blkminers and increase your rewards.